Elena Rybakina seeks redemption at the Australian Open 2024

 It’s the first Grand Slam tournament of the year - and for tennis player Elena Rybakina, it’s almost exclusively associated with good memories.
 When the Australian Open kicked off on Sunday, the 24-year-old had thought back about last year.
-In 2023, she made it to the final, only missing the chance to win, against Aryna Sabalenka after three hard-fought sets.
+In 2023, she made it to the final but was beaten in three hard-fought sets by Aryna Sabalenka.

-The roles of favourites are once again clearly distributed at the Australian Open.
-The top contender for the title at the first major event of the year is Iga Swiatek.
-The number one in the world rankings has to be beaten.
-There are two women in question: Sabalenka, the defending champion, and Rybakina, who is currently in excellent shape.
-Would you like an example?
-Elena won the important preparatory tournament in Brisbane two weeks ago against Sabalenka.
-And how she won it!
-The final score was 6:0 and 6:3.
-It was a big exclamation point from Rybakina, especially considering she had lost the last final at the Australian Open against Sabalenka.
+This year there are three clear favourites to lift the title.
+The top contender is world number one Iga Świątek, who already has four Grand Slam titles to her name.
+Then there is reigning champion Sabalenka and next is Rybakina who appears in excellent form already this season.

+The Kazakh won the Brisbane Open two weeks ago, crushing Sabalenka 6-6, 6-3 in the final.
+It was a statement win that let the rest of the locker room know that she is ready to challenge at the Australian Open.

-Shortly before the start of the 'Happy Slam' we spoke to Elena - and asked her about the difficult conditions in Melbourne for tennis professionals.
+Shortly before the start of the Australian Open, we spoke to Rybakina to find out about her preparation for the first Slam of the year.

 Every tournament is a different story